rewiringamerica/surrogate_modeling/docs/features_upgrades.md

 Water Heater In Unit:

 `has_water_heater_in_unit` (bool): Indicator for whether the water heater is in the unit.
-Note that this is deterministic function of Water Heater Location, but since this was not a feature in 2022.1, we keep this redudant feature just in case.
+Note that this is deterministic function of Water Heater Location, but since this was not a feature in 2022.1, we keep this redundant feature just in case.

 Window Areas: